GSA/fpki-guides/_includes/apple_trust_store_installation.md

 #### Create, Distribute, and Install an Apple Configuration Profile

-This option works for both **macOS and iOS** devices.
+For **macOS and [iOS](#install-common-using-an-apple-configuration-profile-in-ios)** government-furnished devices, you can use Apple Configuration Profiles (XML files) to redistribute and automatically install COMMON.

-You can use Apple Configuration Profiles (XML files) to redistribute and automatically install COMMON on your agency's government-furnished Apple devices.
-These steps will help you to create, distribute, and install Configuration Profiles using Apple’s free *Configurator 2* application.
-Numerous third-party applications can also be used to create, distribute, and automatically install Configuration Profiles to managed Apple devices.
+These steps will help you to create, distribute, and install profiles using Apple’s free *Configurator 2* application.
+Third-party applications are available.

-{% include alert-warning.html content="System or mobile device management (MDM) administrators should create, distribute, and install Configuration Profiles." %}
+{% include alert-warning.html content="Only System or Mobile Device Management (MDM) Administrators should create, distribute, and install Apple Configuration Profiles." %}

 #### Create an Apple Configuration Profile

-1. As an administrator, you'll need to _first [download](#download-a-copy-of-common) a copy of COMMON to your device_ and [verify](#verify-your-copy-of-common) it.
+1. As an administrator, you will need to _first [download](#download-a-copy-of-common) a copy of COMMON to your device_ and [verify](#verify-your-copy-of-common) it.
 2. Then, download and install *Configurator 2* from the Apple App Store.
 3. Open *Configurator 2* and click **File** -> **New Profile**.
 4. Under the **General** tab, enter a unique profile **Name** ("Federal Common Policy Certification Authority Profile" was used for this example) and **Identifier** ("FCPCA-0001" was used for this example).
 5. Under the **Certificates** tab, click **Configure**; then browse to and select your verified copy of COMMON.
 6. (*Optional*) Add additional agency-specific configurations or customizations.
-7. Click **File** -> **Save** to save your profile to a preferred file location.
+7. Click **File** -> **Save** to save your profile to your preferred location.
 8. Follow the steps to [distribute](#distribute-an-apple-configuration-profile) the profile across your enterprise.

-**Note:**&nbsp;&nbsp;This video shows you how to create an Apple Configuration Profile.<br>Also see the **Example Apple Configuration Profile** shown below the video.<br>This profile can be reused.
+**Note:**&nbsp;&nbsp;This video shows you how to create an Apple Configuration Profile.
+The steps and example below also show you how to do this.<br><br>This profile can be reused.
 <br>
 <video width="600" controls>
   <source src="{{site.baseurl}}/video/create_profile.mp4" type="video/mp4">